Fanthorp Inn will be closing on September 24, 2023 through June 2024 for renovation.

 Purchased by Texas Parks and Wildlife in 1977, the Inn underwent extensive archeological, architectural and historical investigations.
 Restored to its 1850s glory, Fanthorp Inn once again reigns supreme, opening its doors to the public for guided tours, school programs, adult group tours, and special events.

-The Inn is open to the general public from 9:00 a.m. to 3:30 p.m., Saturdays and Sundays only.
+The Inn is open to the general public from 10:00 a.m. to 4:30 p.m., Friday, Saturday and Sunday.
 School tours with reservations may begin as early as 9:30 a.m.
 Wednesday through Friday.

 No tour fees.
 Donations appreciated for tours.